Algebraic-Programming/ALP/README.md

 program itself.

 Output data is retrieved only from the user process with ID `0`, even if multiple user processes exist.
-Some implemenations or systems may require sending back the output data to a calling process, even if there is only one user process.
+Some implementations or systems may require sending back the output data to a calling process, even if there is only one user process.
 The data movement cost incurred should hence be considered linear in the byte size of `U`, and, similar to the input data broadcasting,